2023 Japan Football League: Promotion and relegation between J3 and JFL

 The dates and the host teams of the promotion/relegation play-off were pre-determined by the J.League.
 In case it happens: It will be played in two legs on 9 and 16 December, with the J3 team hosting the second leg; away-goals rule will not be applied; should the match be tied, it will require extra-time, and if the draw persists, penalty shoot-outs.

 Promotion and relegation between JFL and Regional Leagues

 For another season, the league decided to change the promotion/relegation system.
 The league was "forced" to it due to the withdrawal of FC Kagura Shimane from the JFL.
-As the club decided to withdraw from the JFL only after the league's schedule was already released, the league season will need to be played with 15 teams.
+As the club decided to withdraw from the JFL only after the league's schedule was already released, the league season needed to be played with 15 teams.
 On 23 January 2023, the JFL confirmed the following: